Eeems-Org/run-in-remarkable-action/README.md

 Run a script in a remarkable tablet qemu image.

 # Inputs
-- `run` - Script to execute in the QEMU instance
+- `run` - Script to execute in the QEMU instance.
+This will be run in `/opt/tmp/src`
 - `setup` - Script to execute during docker image build so that it can be cached between runs
 - `path` - Folder to sync with the device.
-This will be available at `/src`
+This will be available at `/opt/tmp/src`
 - `fw_version` - reMarkable OS version to run in

 # Usage